 School for Social Work Students

-ASSETS provides structured support for entering students with Disabilities that impact learning (such as learning disabilities, ADD/ADHD, mental health concerns, etc) to smooth the transition from high school to college and to help them develop the independence, self-confidence and skills necessary for academic success.
+ASSETS (Advancing Student Success in Educational Transitions at Smith) provides structured support for entering undergraduate students with disabilities that impact learning (such as learning disabilities, ADD/ADHD, mental health concerns, Autism. etc.) to help smooth the transition from high school to college and enable students to develop the independence, self-confidence and skills necessary for academic success.
 The ASSETS brochure (PDF) includes a registration form.

 Study Abroad Information